quanteda/blog.quanteda.org/content/post/quanteda-v2.markdown

 #### Document variables

-New index operators have been defined for core objects.
+Following careful consideration, we redesigned some of the index operators for core objects.
 The main change here is to redefine the `$` operator for corpus, tokens, and dfm objects (all objects that retain docvars) to allow this operator to access single docvars by name.
 Some other index operators have been redefined as well, such as `[.corpus` returning a slice of a corpus, and `[[.corpus` returning the texts from a corpus.

 ```r